phil-opp/blog_os/blog/post/11-returning-from-exceptions.md

 ![QEMU output with `EXCEPTION BREAKPOINT` and `EXCEPTION PAG FAULT` but no `It did not crash`](images/qemu-breakpoint-return-page-fault.png)

-Instead of the expected _“It did not crash”_ message after the breakpoint exception, we get another page fault.
+Instead of the expected _“It did not crash”_ message after the breakpoint exception, we get a page fault.
 The strange thing is that our kernel tried to access address `0x0`, which should never happen.
 So it seems like we messed up something important.

 ### Debugging
 Let's debug it using GDB.
 For that we execute `make debug` in one terminal (which starts QEMU with the `-s -S` flags) and then `make gdb` (which starts and connects GDB) in a second terminal.
 For more information about GDB debugging, check out our [Set Up GDB] guide.

 [Set Up GDB]: {{% relref "set-up-gdb.md" %}}

 First we want to check if our `iretq` was successful.
 Therefore we set a breakpoint on the `println!("It did not crash line!")` statement in `src/lib.rs`.
-Let's assume that it's on line 58:
+Let's assume that it's on line 61:

 ```
-(gdb) break blog_os/src/lib.rs:58
+(gdb) break blog_os/src/lib.rs:61
-Breakpoint 1 at 0x110a95: file /home/.../blog_os/src/lib.rs, line 58.
+Breakpoint 1 at 0x110a95: file /home/.../blog_os/src/lib.rs, line 61.
 ```

 This line is after the `int3` instruction, so we know that the `iretq` succeeded when the breakpoint is hit.
 To test this, we continue the execution: